johnnyshields/delayed_job/README.md

 It is possible to disable delayed jobs for testing purposes.
 Set `Delayed::Worker.delay_jobs = false` to execute all jobs realtime.

-Or `Delayed::Worker.delay_jobs` can be a Proc that decides whether to execute jobs inline on a per-job basis:
+`Delayed::Worker.delay_jobs` may also be a `Proc` that decides whether to execute jobs inline on a per-job basis:

 ```ruby
 Delayed::Worker.delay_jobs = ->(job) {